Actualcatmoment/Frankentechnics/README.md

   - [x] Build voltage dividing satellite board for two distinct adjustment ranges (and connect the strobe to this too for easy connection).
 - [x] Connect the PSU, BLDC driver, Motor, switches, and arduino.
 - [x] Make the arduino talk with the BLDC driver.
 (Get open-loop control working)
-- [ ] Make the hall sensors talk to the arduino.
+- [x] Make the hall sensors talk to the arduino.
 (Get closed-loop control working)
   - [x] Figure out why the hall data is so weird. (implemented rolling average smoothing and dynamic center adjustment)
   - [x] Find a way to implement angle sensing from three linear hall sensors set 120 degrees apart. (clarke transform followed by atan2)
   - [x] Get the sensor class to output useful angle and velocity data.
 (Rolling average smoothing worked fine for angle, velocity needed a time constant based approach)
    - Existing open source code expects two sensors 180 degrees apart or three digital halls.
-- [ ] Implement Speed selection and adjustment.
+- [X] Implement Speed selection and adjustment.
-- [ ] Tweak PID values and implement soft start.
+- [ ] Tweak PID values.
-- [ ] Tidy up the code. (also annotate it better)
+- [X] Tidy up the code. (also annotate it better)
 - [ ] Celebrate by listening to my favorite album.
 (Night Gnomes by Psychedelic Porn Crumpets!)

 # 📚 Credits